 1964: The Rolling Stones’ version of Buddy Holly’s “Not Fade Away” was released as the band’s third single in the UK.
 The record became their first British top 10 hit, reaching #3, and was their song to chart in the US.

-1966: “Good Lovin’” by The Young Rascals was released.
-After lead singer Felix Cavaliere had heard the original recording by Los Angeles doo-wop group the Olympics, The Young Rascals added the song to their concert repertoire.
-Their version rose to the top of the Billboard Hot 100 chart that spring, becoming their first top 40 hit.
+1966: “Good Lovin’” by The Young Rascals was released as the second single from the group’s debut album.
+After lead singer Felix Cavaliere heard the original recording by Los Angeles doo-wop group the Olympics, The Young Rascals added the song to their concert repertoire.
+Their version became their first top 40 hit and their first #1 on the Billboard Hot 100 chart that spring.

 1967: Pink Floyd started their first recording sessions at EMI Studios in London for their debut album Piper at the Gates of Dawn, working on the song “Matilda Mother” (then titled Matilda’s Mother”) with former Beatles engineer Norman Smith as their producer.
 At the same time, the Beatles were making their final recordings for “Fixing a Hole” in Studio Two next door.